Ottawa-Bonnechere Graben: Geology

-Along the northern side of the Ottawa-Bonnechere Graben lies a dramatic escarpment that forms the southern edge of the Gatineau Hills.
-This escarpment, called the Eardley Escarpment, makes this part of the graben an attractive location for rock climbers and hikers, offering a beautiful view of the relatively flat fields below, which extend to the Ottawa River.
+Along the northern side of the Ottawa-Bonnechere Graben lies an escarpment that forms the southern edge of the Gatineau Hills.
+This escarpment, called the Eardley Escarpment, makes this part of the graben a popular location for rock climbers and hikers, offering a view of the relatively flat fields below, which extend to the Ottawa River.

 On or near a branch of the Ottawa-Bonnechere Graben lies the Brent impact crater.
 It is 3.8 km in diameter and the age is estimated about 400 million years (Early Devonian).
 The impact crater, which was first recognized in 1951 from aerial photographs, formed in Precambrian gneisses.

 Geophysical and diamond drilling investigations show that the crater has a present depth of about 425 m but is partly filled with sedimentary rocks with a thickness of about 274 m.
 The rocks beneath the crater floor are thoroughly fragmented over a depth of about 610 m.
 Like the similar Pingualuit crater, the Brent crater is attributed to the high speed impact of a giant meteorite.
 It is calculated that the impact released energy equaling 250 megatons of TNT and occurred when this area was probably covered by a shallow sea.